JoshGo6/InstallingGoOnUbuntu/test.md

 ### Download a package

-Now that the installatin and configuration is complete, build out the directory structure and download a package by doing thefollowing:

-1. Create a directory structure that contains a `GitHub` directory for source control, by running:
+Now that you have installed and configured Go, create the final of the three main directories, `pkg`, by downloading a package:

+1. Download and install the latest version of the DigitalOcean `Godo` package by running:

     ```bash
     go install github.com/digitalocean/godo@latest
     ```

-    This installs the `Godo`, which is a Go client library for accessing the DigitalOcean V2 API (application programming interface).

-    Your output may vary, but may look like the following:
+    `Godo` is a Go client library for accessing the DigitalOcean V2 API (application programming interface).
+Your system may or may not issue a warning, but the output should be similar to the following:

     ```bash
     Output